Setting up a health & wellbeing programme? We asked CBI members to share their advice on getting it right

 That’s according to the latest report from the CBI, Front of Mind, in partnership with Bupa and HCA Healthcare, which also draws on the experience of nearly 350 businesses to offer several recommendations to help.
 These recommendations focus on making health and wellbeing a leadership priority, targeting action on early intervention, and building a culture that encourages health and wellbeing.

-We asked some of those businesses to share a little more about the lessons they have learnt from setting up their own schemes:
+At the report's launch, speakers homed in on the issue of mental health.
+Here we asked some of the businesses included in the report to share a little more about the lessons they have learnt from setting up their wider health and wellbeing schemes:

 “There’s not a lot of damage you can do by offering employees benefits choice”